immobiliare/braze-php-sdk/README.md

 $response = $braze->users()->track($request, false);
 ```

+You can see a few complete [examples](./examples) in the repository.

 ### Endpoints
 Endpoints are organized by url prefix.
 The SDK supports all the Braze endpoints: